doc-doc/CoVGT/README.md

 1. [x]

 ## Environment
-Assume you have installed Anaconda3, cuda driver > 11.0, please do the following to setup the envs:
+Assume you have installed Anaconda3, cuda version > 11.0, please do the following to setup the envs:
 ```
 >conda create -n videoqa python==3.8.8
 >conda activate videoqa